What is circumcision?

 How will you know if circumcision is right for your son?

-When you make this decision, it may help you to think about your personal and cultural preferences.
+It's up to you whether you have your baby circumcised or keep your son's penis natural.
+The American Academy of Pediatrics says the health benefits of circumcision outweigh the risks of the surgery.
+They also say that parents should be the ones to decide what is in the best interest of their child.2 When you make this decision, it may help you to think about your personal and cultural preferences.
 For example, you may want to consider your religious and family traditions while you weigh the pros and cons of the surgery.
-It is your decision whether to keep your son's penis natural or have your son circumcised.

 What problems can occur if your son is circumcised?

 Problems from circumcision are not common.
 If they occur, they are usually minor.
 The most common circumcision problems are:

 More serious problems are rare.
 They include damage to the opening of the urethra, heavy bleeding that requires stitches, severe infection, and scarring.